 I know of a close-knit group that had thoroughly enjoyed meeting together until a person joined who thought she needed to lecture.
 It killed the group!

 - If at all possible, read and think through the content and questions ahead of time.
 Share your ideas honestly and openly.

 Preparation prevents the discussion from being fluffy and surface level.

 - In each session a different person can ask the questions in order to encourage group ownership and dynamic discussions.

-If someone can read, they can ask the questions.
-No one is forced to be the Question-Asker, but most find that it’s not difficult.
-Sitting in that moderator seat will give group members a new perspective—to see how important preparation is for rich discussions, how disruptive it is when people don’t follow the Guidelines, and how they can grow in their interactions within the group.
+If someone can read, they can ask the questions from the discussion guide.
+(Q Place Bible Discussion Guides are especially designed with this in mind.)
+No one is forced to take a turn as Question-Asker, but most find that it’s not difficult.
+Sitting in the moderator seat will give group members a new perspective—to see how important preparation is for rich discussions, how disruptive it is when people don’t follow the group’s Guidelines, and how they can grow in their interactions within the group.

 - Maintain confidentiality, courtesy, and respect toward others, even if they don’t agree with your position.
 Do not judge others and avoid side conversations.

 These are crucial elements to safe discussion.

 - Do not attempt to resolve all differences or conflicts of opinion.
 Keep moving when there seems to be an impasse.